A LOUD EXPLOSION shook the ground as dust blew in my face.

 I stroked the child’s back and spoke in Hebrew.
 “Sweetie, come with me.
 Your mother and father are sleeping.”

 The child turned and focused her eyes on me.
 After a brief hesitation, she lifted her arms.
 She was small and light—and couldn’t be more than three.

 “Let’s get out of here,” Daniel said.

-“Jacob can help us find her relatives," Daniel added.
+“Jacob’s.
+He can help us find her relatives.”

-I forgot Daniel didn't understand dog speak.
-When should I tell him she had no one but us?
+When should I tell Daniel she had no relatives?